-• My work is supported by NSF grants DMS 1358648 (1200898, 2012-2016), DMS 1600782 (2016-2019), and DMS 1752345 (CAREER, 2018-2023).
+• My work is supported by NSF grants DMS 1358648 (1200898, 2012-2016), DMS 1600782 (2016-2019), DMS 1752345 (CAREER, 2018-2024), and a Simons Foundation fellowship (2023-2024).

 • Before coming to OSU I was trained at UPenn ('10-'12) as a postdoc.
 I also spent some time at Yale (as a research associate, '12-'13) and at IAS (as a von Neumann fellow, '15-'16).